aws/karpenter-provider-aws/website/content/en/preview/concepts/provisioners.md

 ## spec.kubeletConfiguration

 Karpenter provides the ability to specify a few additional Kubelet args.
 These are all optional and provide support for additional customization and use cases.
 Adjust these only if you know you need to do so.
+For more details on kubelet configuration arguments, [see the KubeletConfiguration API specification docs](https://kubernetes.io/docs/reference/config-api/kubelet-config.v1beta1/).

 ```yaml
 spec: